zoearen/dig245-hello-world/README.md

 	- [ ] Select 3 projects (website or web application) you consider to be interesting for artistic, cultural, or other reasons.
 List each project with its title, a link to it, and 2–3 sentences describing the project and why it is remarkable.
 - [ ] Save your work and view/refresh it in the browser to see your changes.
 - [ ] Use HTML tags to make your text readable.
 Experiment with new HTML tags.
-- [ ] Save your work and commit and push changes regularly
+- [ ] Save and test your work, and commit and push changes regularly
 - [ ] When finished, [publish and post your project](https://docs.google.com/document/d/17U_zmzM_eML_qkG0PaOdDRcEk3YEmbiQ1TyNnbAM08k/edit#bookmark=id.8jryplv1i8a)